Course on the Clinical Management of Mental Health

 What’s more, the situation will quickly evolve as patients become more active, participatory and responsible for the management of their health.
 In the area of mental health, more specifically, a number of studies have shown that specific initiatives aimed at educating patients and the family members of people with mental illness have yielded highly positive results.

 As a result of all this, the role of professionals is also changing.
 It is a transformation that encompasses everything from values to organisation, teamwork and new competences in resource management.
-And it is in this context that the Janssen Innovative Classroom in Healthcare Policy, which has its headquarters in the Albert J. Jovell Institute for Public Health and Patients at the Universitat Internacional de Catalunya (UIC Barcelona), the Sant Joan de Déu Healthcare Park and the Mar Health Park have launched this training course on Clinical Management in Mental Health.
+And it is in this context that the Janssen Innovative Classroom in Healthcare Policy, which has its headquarters in the University Institute for Patient Care at the Universitat Internacional de Catalunya (UIC Barcelona), the Sant Joan de Déu Healthcare Park and the Mar Health Park have launched this training course on Clinical Management in Mental Health.